amit-alpha11/demo/README.md

 # demo
-This is for the demo class
+This is for the demo class.